dburgosm/lumen_rest_started_api/readme.md

 #.ENV

-- APP_DEBUG:
+- APP_DEBUG
-	-TRUE: Error and Exception return in HTML with trace
+> TRUE: Error and Exception return in HTML with trace
-	-FALSE: Error and Exception return in JSON
+> FALSE: Error and Exception return in JSON

 #Example:
 - Lumen version: